bobzhangtech/canada-computers-price-tracker/README.md

 Tracking 1 product(s).
 Starting now...
 ```

-The tracker runs continuously until you stop it with `Ctrl+C`.
-URLs are not saved between runs — you will be prompted again on the next launch.
+The tracker runs continuously until you stop it with `Ctrl + C`.
+URLs are not saved between runs, and you will be prompted again on the next launch.

 ## Notes